Country Guide: El Salvador

 - All shipments are subject to inspection.

-- The shippers must be present for Customs clearance.
+- The owners of the goods must be present for Customs clearance.

-- The shipment must arrive within 90 days of the shipper’s arrival.
-(Returning citizens applying for exemption of duties and taxes)
+- The shipment must arrive within 90 days of the owner of the goods’ arrival.

-- Normal customs clearance takes approximately 3-5 business days.
+- Customs clearance takes approximately 2-3 business days.

-- The packing list must include the value of each item and the make, model and serial number of electrical appliances.
-(Including size in case of TV)
+- The packing list must include the value of each item and the make, model, and serial number of electrical appliances.

 - Diplomats can import vehicles duty and tax free.

 - New and used vehicles must be less than 8 years old from the date of manufacture for import.

 - The certificate of compliance for new vehicles is issued by the manufacturer and must be authenticated by the Salvadoran embassy or consulate at origin.

 - The certificate of emissions for used vehicles must be authorized by a mechanic and authenticated by the Salvadoran embassy or consulate at origin.